-If you have been keeping up with the cryptocurrency news, then you have likely heard a bit about blockchain.
-This is the technology ensuring the validity of Bitcoin, Ripple, and other digital currencies.
+If you’ve been keeping up with the cryptocurrency news, then you’ve likely heard a bit about blockchain.
+This is the technology ensuring the validity of Bitcoin, Ripple and other digital currencies.
 More specifically, blockchain is an online ledger that accounts for every piece of data in a program.
 In the case of cryptocurrency, this data is in the form of coins and transactions.

 However, blockchain has far greater benefits than just tracking Bitcoin.
-In fact, blockchain can help corporations fight against cyber-attacks.
-When blockchain is created, it cannot be changed, altered, or deleted over time.
-It is set in cyber stone.
-Blockchain is created through a series of sequential hashing coupled with cryptography, the same method used to develop secret languages among secret service agencies.
-How does this relate to cyber protection against hackers and malicious entities?
-Organizations can use blockchain to handle secure information.
-As explored by Tech Crunch, blockchain allows corporations to prevent tampering and detect any form of cyber vandalism.
-Several companies have already jumped on the blockchain bandwagon including Microsoft, IBM, JPMorgan Chase, Walmart, and UPS.
+In fact, this form of cyber technology can help corporations fight against online-attacks.
+When blockchain is created, it cannot be changed, altered or deleted over time.
+It’s set in cyber stone.
+Blockchain is created through a series of sequential hashing coupled with cryptography, the same method used to develop encrypted languages among government intelligence agencies.

 When a corporation or community is under attack by a cyber threat, timing is of the utmost essence.
 The quicker you can organize your emergency management team, the better.
-The sooner you can transmit pertinent information to everyone in your network, the more likely you can reduce the risk of the attack.
+The sooner you can transmit pertinent information to everyone in your network, the more likely you are to reduce the risk of the attack.

-Text messages, emails, social media statuses, and phone calls are just the beginning.
-Consider uploading a quick video message on YouTube, one of the most popular methods of mass media for this day and age.
-Have access to a multitude of social media apps, such as Snapchat, where you can share information with a wider segment of the population.
-Internet technology allows you to go wherever your audience is, which is exactly what you want to do when faced with a cyber-attack.
+Text messages, emails, social media statuses and phone calls are just the beginning.
+Consider uploading a quick video message on YouTube, one of today’s most popular methods of mass media.
+Utilize a multitude of social media apps, such as Snapchat, where you can share information with a wider segment of the population.
+Cyber technology allows you to go wherever your audience is, which is exactly what you want to do when faced with a cyber attack.